-Epic fail when it comes to your money?
+Epic fail when it comes to your finances?
 Budgets are terrible, horrible, painful things that suck all the life and fun out of you.
 Until now.

-Your money habits stink.
+Your financial habits stink.
 Use this course to fix them.

 First, you'll learn how the brain works and how habits run your life.
 Next you'll take a look at spending to formulate a plan for what's ahead, learning money tips along the way.
 Then, you'll build an awesome routine to set yourself up for success and integrate it into your life.
 Each lesson is bite-sized -- between 1 and 9 minutes -- so you can watch intently or listen while you walk the dog.
 The worksheets are designed to be done in 15 minutes.